RichardBray/haxe-flixel-template/README.md

 brew install watchman
 ```

-_Sorry I don't know how to isntall watchman on Windows_
+_Sorry I don't know how to install watchman on Windows_

 Then install package dependencies
 ```sh